tamaracha/node-fah-pyon/README.md

 ```

 ## Usage

 The module exports two functions: `load` and `safeLoad`.
 Both take a string and try to parse it as PyON.
 On success, they return an object of type Message with a type and a payload property.
-The type is the identifyer in the PyON header, whereas the payload is the parsed PyON content.
+The type is the identifyer in the PyON header,
+whereas the payload is the parsed PyON content.

 The two functions differ in their error handling.
-The load function is more strict about the assumptions it makes about the given string and can throw if parsing fails.
+The load function is more strict about the assumptions it makes about the given string
+and can throw if parsing fails.
 If it didn't fail, but received a partial PyON string, it returns undefined.
-The safeLoad function tries to parse and trims whitespace around the input string, but doesn't throw.
+The safeLoad function doesn't throw but tries to parse
+and trims whitespace around the input string.
-On failure, it returns a Message object with type = 'none' and the given input argument as payload.
+On failure, it returns a Message object with type = 'none'
+and the given input argument as payload.
 It doesn't return undefined, but a Message with type = 'empty' and payload = null.

 ```node